-The Distinctive Features of Technological and Vocational Education Compared with other nations around the world, Taiwan's technological and vocational education has the following distinctive features.
-Programs and Systems: Comprehensive and Well Rounded TVE in Taiwan is now a comprehensive system that consists of schools ranging from junior highs in compulsory education, senior vocational high schools, Junior colleges, universities/ colleges of technology, to graduate schools with master's and Ph.D. programs.
-The different tracks within the system have been designed with vertical continuity and horizontal flexibility of switching tracks in mind, and the pipelines for recurrent education are also in place, so students and the general public alike may find suitable education opportunities at any stage of their lives.
-As a result, the number of students who choose to enroll in the TVE system is roughly 49.15% of overall total student enrollment (above junior high level).
-This separates Taiwan's TVE from the rest of the world.
-Private Institutions: Proactive and Excellent Private institutions are an important force in Taiwan's TVE development, and their presence exceeds that of public institutions.
-In terms of student enrollment, in 2012 academic year 63.46% of senior vocational school students were private institutions; and the same statistics for Junior colleges was a staggering 80.54%.
+Compared with other nations' education systems around the world, Taiwan's technological and vocational education has the following features: Programs and systems: Comprehensive and Well-Rounded TVE in Taiwan is now a comprehensive system that includes institutions ranging from junior high schools, senior high schools, junior colleges, universities/colleges of science and technology, to graduate schools with master's and Ph.D. programs.
+The different tracks within the system have been designed vertical continuity and horizontal flexibility of switching tracks, and the pipelines for recurrent education are also in place, so students and the general public alike may find suitable education opportunities at any stage of their lives.
+Table 2: Numerical Comparison of Students Attending TVE Institutions (2013 Academic Year) TVE High Schools Junior Colleges Colleges of Tech & Univ of Sci & Tech Public 135,447 11,185 121,994 (37.6%) (11.0%) (21.4%) Private 225,044 90,233 447,685 (62.4%) (89.0%) (78.6%) Total 360,491 101,418 569,679 Private Institutions: Proactive and Excellent Private institutions are an important force in Taiwan's TVE development, and their presence exceeds that of public institutions.
+In terms of student enrollment, in 2013 academic year 62.4% of senior vocational school students were private institutions; and for Junior colleges was a staggering 80.2%.
 Private institutions have close connections with industries and enterprises, and their connections allow close match between TVE and market needs.
-Table 2: Numerical Comparison of Students Attending TVE Institutions (2012 Academic Year) TVE High Schools Junior Colleges Colleges of Tech & Univ of Sci & Tech Public 135,004 10,777 120,802 (36.54%) (10.63%) (21.02%) Private 234,428 90,647 453,935 (63.46%) (89.37%) (78.98%) Total 369,432 101,424 574,737